 View the Permissions that Were Granted to a User§

 In Yesplan, permissions are based on the concept that a user grants permissions to other users either explicitly or via permission templates.
 To know which permissions were granted to a specific user - what their acquired permissions are - you can click on “Show Permission Settings” in the far-right column in the list of users (found under system settings, under the “Users” tab, by the “Users” section)

 At the bottom of the screen you see a list of permissions that were granted to that user.

 Each record shows a specific permission; the columns show the various types of Yesplan elements.
 Each cell in this table contains a list of users that grant the corresponding permission for the corresponding element.
 For example, we see that Planner can view events owned by himself or by Administrator, and can only delete prices owned by Administrator.

 Customizing Element Permissions§

 You can customize element permissions.
 These permissions will replace the permissions granted by the owner of the element.
 Element permissions are customized via the “Permissions” tab on the inspector of that element.
 This is possible for events, resources, locations, contacts and tasks.
-Please note that this is the only capability for managing permissions for locations and reports – these elements do not receive permissions via a permission template.

-Permissions for Locations, Placeholders and Reports§
+Permissions for Locations and Placeholders§

 Permissions for Locations§